osm-merge/osm-merge/docs/trails.md

 ### TRLUSE

-This is a messy tag with multiple possible values, each seperated by a vertical bar.
+This is a messy tag with multiple possible values, each separated by a vertical bar.
 Some values use a slash when the values may be similar, for example __Hiker/Biker/Pedestrian__, which for OSM will have only one value, *foot=yes*.
 There's also many variations on the values, but